hoangnv-bkhn/grive/grive/docs/readme.txt

             * -ls_files [folder_id/"root"] : Lists all files recursively present in the folder id given

-            * -d [file_id1] [file_id2] ([folder]) : Downloads the given file from your Google Drive Multiple files can be downloaded by putting file_ids one after the other -do     : Download with overwrite mode -df     : Specify the location to save the file at the end of the command -dof    : Specify the location to save the file at the end of the command with overwrite mode In case
+            * -d [file_id1] [file_id2]: Downloads the given file from your Google Drive User '-do' option with overwrite mode Save at the corresponding location on remote Multiple files can be downloaded by putting file_ids one after the other

-                    Don't specify [folder]  : Save at the corresponding location on remote Specify [folder]        : Save at the specified folder
+              -df [file_id1] [file_id2] [folder]
+                User '-dfo' option with overwrite mode
+                Specify the location to save the file at the end of the command

             * -u [file_name/folder_name] : Upload file/folder corresponding to the root given to Google Drive.
                 -uf: Upload file/folder to selected location on Google Drive.